fbound/fbound/docs/advanced_fluent_apis.md

 }
 ```

-### Effective Builder and FBound Builder
 The `Effective Builder` viewed as an `FBound Builder` is a builder whose record is itself and returns the built value. `BuilderBase<B,V,V,B>`.
 In this, we can see that the `FBound Builder` gives us a framework for classifying and speaking about the nuances of other builder approaches.

-An `Effective Builder` can be safely and easily converted to an `FBound Builder` with the full range of builder behaviors.
+An `Effective Builder` can be safely and easily converted to an `FBound Builder` giving access to the full range of builder behaviors.

 ## Fun with Type-Bound Interfaces